Things to Do at Frida Kahlo Museum (Casa Azul)

 Best Time to Visit

-Weekday mornings (Tuesday-Thursday) for smaller crowds.
-Avoid weekends and Mexican holidays when the museum is most crowded
+Weekday mornings (Tuesday-Friday) for fewer crowds.
+Avoid weekends and Mexican holidays when possible

 Suggested Duration